nodejs/TSC/OpenSSL-Strategy.md

 The OpenSSL FIPS Object Module is compatible with OpenSSL 1.0.2 and Node.js has been able to build with this module since 2015, prior to Node.js 4.
 It requires some modification of the Node.js internals (see `git grep FIPS -- lib/ src/`) for this to work properly.

 Development and validation of a FIPS software component is time consuming and expensive.
 The OpenSSL team have yet to commit to a timeframe for development of the next generation of its FIPS Object Module, however they have stated that it is their next priority ["after 1.1.1"](https://www.openssl.org/policies/roadmap.html).
-Therefore, any user requiring FIPS validated
+Therefore, any user requiring FIPS validated OpenSSL must use OpenSSL 1.0.2 until a new module is made available that supports a newer version of OpenSSL.

 ## Node.js 10